 The story of how the Americano came to be is a fascinating one, and it all began during World War II.
 American Soldiers stationed in Italy found the local espresso too strong for their taste buds.

-Longing for the milder, brewed coffee they were used to drinks back home, the Soldiers asked Italian baristas to adapt the espresso to their liking.
+Longing for the milder, brewed coffee they were used to drink back home, the Soldiers asked Italian baristas to adapt the espresso to their liking.

 The solution was simple yet effective: hot water was added to the espresso, creating a more diluted version of the drink that the American Soldiers found more palatable.
 And thus, the Americano was born – a coffee that owes its name and popularity to the homesickness and adaptability of American soldiers in a foreign land.